Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Simulations

 \subsection{Modified Shallow Water Equations System}

-While the Lorenz 96 system shows that the PEnKF has strong performance because it is successful at reducing the sampling errors and capable of learning the interactions between state variables, the system is not very realistic in that all state variables are identical and the relationship between state variables is very simplistic.
-We now consider a system based on the modified shallow water equations of \cite{würsch2014}, which models cloud convection with fluid dynamics equations, but is substantially computationally less expensive than actual numerical weather prediction models.
-The system has three types of state variables: fluid height, rain content, and horizontal wind speed.
+While the Lorenz 96 system shows that the PEnKF has strong performance because it is successful at reducing the sampling errors and is capable of learning the interactions between state variables, the system is not very realistic in that all state variables are identical and the relationships between state variables are very simplistic.
+We now consider a system based on the modified shallow water equations of \cite{wursch2014}, which models cloud convection with fluid dynamics equations, but is substantially less computationally expensive than full scale numerical weather prediction models.
+The system has three types of state variables: fluid height, rain content, and horizontal wind speed, which are shown in \ref{s1}\ref{s2}\ref{s3} of the appendix.

-To generate this system we use the R package ``modifiedSWEQ" created by \cite{Rpackage}, and the same simulation settings as in \cite{Robert}.
+To generate observations from this system we use the R package ``modifiedSWEQ" created by the authors of \cite{Rpackage}, and use the same simulation settings as in \cite{Robert}.
 So we always observe the rain content, but wind speed is only observed at locations where it is raining and fluid height is never observed.
 Explicitly for the R function $generate.xy()$, we use $h_c = 90.02, h_r = 90.4 $ for the cloud and rainwater thresholds, a 0.005 rain threshold, $ \sigma_r = 0.1, \sigma_u = 0.0025 $ to be the standard deviation of the observation noise for rain and wind respectively, and $ \mat{R} = \text{diag}([R^2_r=0.025^2 \,\, R^2_u=\sigma_u^2] )$ to be the estimated diagonal noise covariance matrix.
 All other parameters are just the default ones in the function.
 The initial ensemble is drawn from a free forecast run with 10000/60 time-steps between each ensemble member.
-We give a snapshot of the system at a random time point in Figure \ref{SWEQsystem}.
+We give a snapshot of the system at a random time point in Fig. \ref{SWEQsystem}.
 There are $ p = 300 $ state variables for each type, making the state space have 900 dimensions and we assimilate the system every 5 seconds for a total time period of 6 hours.
 Like in \cite{Robert}, we choose to use only 50 ensemble members and we do not perturb rain observations that are 0, because at these points there is no measurement noise.